|Subscribe to the Moving to Portland Newsletter|

 Each book leads readers and walkers on urban excursions of two to six miles, telling the stories of neighborhoods’ geology, human history, and architecture, along with offbeat tidbits ranging from how Native Americans used local plants, to the story behind those glass squares (vault lights) embedded in old city sidewalks.

-by author Becky Ohlsen explores 30 neighborhoods.
+Author Becky Ohlsen explores 30 neighborhoods in her Walking Portland book.
 The book gets the reader onto trails in Washington and Forest parks, but most of the walking is on city sidewalks.
 The book is more about walking to restaurants, brewpubs, coffee shops and entertainment centers.

 Over the past 30 years, the Main Street movement has transformed the way communities think about the revitalization and management of their downtowns and neighborhood commercial districts.
 Cities and towns across the nation have come to see that a prosperous, sustainable community is only as healthy as its core.